Approved Clinical Supervisor Training

 Each module is led by one of five UNCG counseling educators, with extensive clinical and supervision research and practice, including Dr. L. DiAnne Borders, author of The New Handbook of Clinical Supervision.
 Content is presented through the use of interactive activities, informative videos, counseling case demonstrations, reflective journal prompts and relevant external online resources.

-In most cases, the coursework has be completed in less than 4 weeks.
+In most cases, the coursework has been completed in less than 4 weeks, but there is no time limit and you work at your own pace.

 The ten module topics include: